Back-pinning Probe Set

 *At Pico we are always looking to improve our products.
 The tools used in this guided test may have been superseded and the products above are our latest versions used to diagnose the fault documented in this case study.

-The purpose of this test is to evaluate the operation of an inductive Crankshaft Position (CKP) sensor, with no reference voltage, during engine cranking.
+The purpose of this test is to check the signal from an inductive Crankshaft Position (CKP) sensor, with no reference voltage, during engine cranking.

 These known good waveforms have the following characteristics:

-A Crankshaft Position (CKP) sensor provides an Engine Control Module (ECM) with its primary engine timing reference signal.
+A CKP sensor provides an Engine Control Module (ECM) with its primary engine timing reference signal.
 The ECM uses it to calculate the engine speed and position for accurate injection and ignition control.
 The signal is also used to detect engine speed anomalies from misfires etc.

 An inductive CKP sensor consists of a circuit with a wire coiled around a magnet.
 The sensor is accompanied by a pulse wheel, typically arranged about the flywheel circumference.
 The pulse wheel passes through and disturbs the sensor magnetic field inducing a circuit voltage.
 The induced voltage depends on engine speed: the faster the pulse wheel rotates, the greater the magnetic field disturbance.